deawar/deans-employee-dir/README.md

 ```

 ## Contributing
-This application will be used for helping small businesses find a better way to conduct their daily business activites.
+This application will be used for helping small businesses find a better way to manage employees.
 So, please be respectful and mindful to others

 <br>
 <img src="https://placeholder.com" alt="Demo">